ryjfgjl/DiLuConverter/README.md

   Just provide the excel file location and target database connection information, and the tool will start working until all excel is imported.

 ### Fast
-  It takes 1 minute and 46 seconds to import all 100 excel sheets with 10,000 rows x 20 columns x 1MB each.
-It only takes 3 minutes and 24 seconds to import a large excel with 1 million rows x 50 columns x 300MB.
-It only takes 3 minutes and 24 seconds to import a giant excel with 10 million rows x 30 columns x 4GB. csv only takes 5 minutes and 35 seconds, and importing a giant excel with 10 sheets totaling 10 million rows x 50 columns x 2GB only takes 31 minutes and 25 seconds (ordinary notebook test)
+  It takes 4s to import all 10 excel sheets with 10,000 rows x 20 columns x 1MB each.
+  It only takes 3m24s to import a large excel with 1 million rows x 50 columns x 300MB.
+  It only takes 5m35s to import a giant csv with 10 million rows x 30 columns x 4GB. and importing a giant excel with 10 sheets totaling 10 million rows x 50 columns x 2GB only takes 31m25s (normal notebook test)

 ### Smart
   Do you often encounter errors when importing manually? do not worry!
 Tools can easily avoid or automatically correct them.